No Apology For Kicking Against Profiling Of Fulanis As Killers, Kidnappers – Bauchi Governor * 247ureports.com

 He said the sub-sector has equally been playing a big role in the control of emerging diseases most of which are zoonotic in nature.

-“I understand that the consistent and sustained vaccination of livestock against various diseases is a way of controlling and eliminating diseases which devastating impact on our livestock.”
+“I understand that the consistent and sustained vaccination of livestock against various diseases is a way of controlling and eliminating diseases with devastating impact on our livestock.”

 “Because of the efforts of the Bauchi State Veterinary Department in the disease reporting, the World Health Organisation for Animal Health through the Federal Ministry of Agriculture and Rural Development (FMARD) Department of Veterinary and Pest Control donated 6,000 doses of Anti-rabies vaccines to Bauchi State.“